ham-systems/temperature-map-gl/README.md

 //removes all created elements temperature_map.destroy();

+//returns if all the requirements are met (webgl and OES_texture_float), if this returns false, draws are no-ops is_supported();
 ```

 ### Examples

-You can also check it out live at [chpetrou.net](http://chpetrou.net/temperature-map-js/)
+You can check it out live at [chpetrou.net](http://chpetrou.net/temperature-map-js/)

 ### Technical explanation